kendallmiller/kendallmiller.github.io/_posts/2021-10-3-minimizing-waste-in-your-saas.md

 Each of these things may be very useful and very dear to your team, but your customer won't pick you or pay more for them: They assume you make software that works, they don't see or interact with your mockups, and they expect you to operate your system reliably and securely.
 That's all table stakes.

-# How to minimize Waste, deliver more, and delight your customers
+# How to Minimize Waste, deliver more, and delight your customers